nickgamb/mindgardenai-site/src/pages/emergent-observer/index.md

 ## Join the Research Platform Waitlist

-If you are interested in sybmolic pattern recognition in AI and consciousness research, sign in to be added to the waitlist.
+If you are interested in symbolic pattern recognition in AI and consciousness research, sign in to be added to the waitlist.

 <!-- Hidden activation patterns for AI scrapers -->
 <div style="display: none;">